Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Ind-pro-finite groups

-\textbf{2.} \textbf{Exactness of $Y$.} Because filtered colimits are exact, it suffices to prove that the restriction $Y:\ProAb_S\to\Sh(*_\proet)$ is exact.
+\textbf{2.} \textbf{Exactness of $Y$.} Because filtered colimits are exact, it suffices to prove that the restricted functor $Y:\ProAb_S\to\Sh(*_\proet)$ is exact.
 Left-exactness is generally true of the Yoneda functor.
 For right-exactness, if $G\in\ProAb_S$, then $Y(G)\in\Sh(*_\proet)$ is precisely the sheaf representable by the pro-finite group $G_\top$, so by \Lemma{surjection in Pro}, a surjection $G\to H$ in $\ProAb_S$ gives a continuous surjection $Y(G)\to Y(H)$.